John D. Hancock: Career

-Hancock served on the board of trustees for the American Film Institute between 1973–1977.
+Hancock served on the board of trustees for the American Film Institute between 1973 and 1977.

 A very difficult and controversial period for Hancock involved Jaws 2 which impacted his career as a director.
 Hancock did not have the experience to deal with the bureaucracy and became a pawn between the powerful political Hollywood studio players.
 He was the original director of Jaws 2, and his wife Dorothy Tristan did rewrites of the original screenplay by Howard Sackler, who had recommended Hancock for the job.